 If you’re planning to stay at any one of the hundreds of off-site hotels in Orlando, there are some things to consider before you make your reservation.
 Here are our best tips for staying off-site at Disney World.

 You'll need to consider two things when it comes to transportation: How are you getting to your hotel from the airport?
 And, how are you getting to the parks from your hotel?
 If the hotel offers transportation to and from the airport and has complimentary shuttle service to and from the parks, awesome!
 If not, you'll want to consider renting a car or utilizing a ride share service like Uber or Lyft.
 Be sure to do a cost comparison, keeping things like hotel and theme park parking fees in mind.
-If you have tadpoles, a rental car may make things more convenient simply from a carseat perspective, as not all ride share services will have one available for use (though Minnie Vans will if you're hopping around Disney property).
+If you have tadpoles, a rental car may make things more convenient simply from a carseat perspective, as not all ride share services will have one available for use (though Minnie Vans will if you're hopping around Disney property once they resume service).

 Location, Location, Location